-- 224. If a child reports that they are being abused and/or neglected, staff should listen to them, take their allegation seriously, and reassure them that action will be taken to keep them safe. - 225.
+- 236. All staff to understand that children may not feel ready to or know how to tell someone they are being abused. - 237.
+If a child reports that they are being abused and/or neglected, staff should listen to them, take their allegation seriously, and reassure them that action will be taken to keep them safe. - 238.
 It takes a lot of courage for a child to disclose that they are being abused.
-They may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault. - 226.
+They may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault. - 239.
 If a pupil talks to a member of staff about any risks to their safety or wellbeing (including that of mental health or self-harm), the staff member will need to let the pupil know that they must pass the information on staff are not allowed to keep secrets.
 The point at which they tell the pupil this, is a matter of professional judgement.
 If they jump in immediately, the pupil may think that they do not want to listen.
-If left until the very end of the conversation, the pupil may feel that they have been misled into revealing more than they would have otherwise. - 227.
-During their conversations with the pupils, staff will: - allow them to speak freely; listening carefully and uncritically - endeavour to utilise a neutral translator if necessary - remain calm and collected the pupil may stop talking if they feel they are upsetting their listener - give reassuring nods or words of comfort and reassure the pupil that they are right to tell - 'I'm sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not be afraid of silences staff must remember how hard this must be for the pupil - consider their own body language and the messages it may send a child regarding the nature of the disclosure - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother think - tell the pupil that in order to help them, the member of staff must pass the information on
+If left until the very end of the conversation, the pupil may feel that they have been misled into revealing more than they would have otherwise.

+240. During their conversations with the pupils, staff will:

+- allow them to speak freely; listening carefully and uncritically - endeavour to utilise a neutral translator if necessary - remain calm and collected the pupil may stop talking if they feel they are upsetting their listener - give reassuring nods or words of comfort and reassure the pupil that they are right to tell 'I'm sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not be afraid of silences staff must remember how hard this must be for the pupil - consider their own body language and the messages it may send a child regarding the nature of the disclosure - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother think - tell the pupil that in order to help them, the member of staff must pass the information on